 5.2) Substitute or spare players may play without the benefit of a uniform at the consent of the opposing team manager.

-5.3) All batters and runners must wear a batting helmet while catchers must wear a skullcap or an approved helmet / mask.
+5.3) All batters and runners must wear a batting helmet with at least one ear flap while catchers must wear a skullcap or an approved helmet / mask.